 As one of Northland's largest tourism operators, we understand that what we do has an impact on the environment.
 Fullers GreatSights is proud to be a founding signatory to the Northland Sustainable Tourism charter.
 We have a Gold Sustainable Tourism Business Award from Qualmark, New Zealand Tourism's official quality assurance organisation.
 This award recognises our environmentally responsible practices.

-We are also proud to be licensed by the Department of Conservation to interact with marine mammals.
-Find out more about marine mammal interaction.
+We are also proud to be one of only operators in the Bay of Islands licensed by the Department of Conservation to interact with marine mammals in accordance with the marine Mammals Protection Act (1990).

 Initiatives we have taken to minimise environmental impact include:

 - Supporting local biodiversity protection initiatives like Project Island Song

 - Waste recycling on all vessels and at the Fullers GreatSights office

 - Where possible, pumping effluent from our boats at land-based facilities instead of at sea in legal discharge areas

 - Water conservation initiatives, including using water catchment from the workshop roof to clean coaches, and fitting hand pieces to all hoses

 - Installing spinners on vessel engines to reduce oil consumption